 Order temporary number plates

-If you are going to test drive a deregistered vehicle, move it, or drive it in connection with repairs or customs clearance, you will need to use temporary
+If you are going to drive a deregistered vehicle, move it, you will need to use temporary number plates.

 You may use temporary number plates when:

 - test driving, for example in connection with buying or selling the vehicle

 - moving the vehicle from one place to another